orsonteodoro/nano-ycmd/README.md

 To exit the completer commands do Ctrl-space

-Some completer commands may not work for the particular language that you working with.
+Some completer commands may not work or made available for the particular language that you working with.

 | Hotkey after Ctrl-` | Tested and passed | Feature Complete? | Working? | Feature                           | Description
 |---------------------|-------------------|-------------------|----------|-----------------------------------|-----------------------------------------------------------------------------------------------------------------